 You may be thinking “If it’s based on an honesty system and my employees are unlikely to notice – what’s the harm if I don’t lodge?”
 But like everything, you won’t be able to get away with it forever, and as time goes on it will only get worse.

 If you fail to lodge SGC statements and payments it may trigger:

 - A complete SGC audit to determine the full unpaid super debt

 - The issue of a Director Penalty Notice which makes the director of a company personally liable for this unpaid super.

-- The sending of a Garnishee Notice to a person who owner than employer money and requiring them to pay any funds owed, or a portion of them, to the ATO instead.
+- The sending of a Garnishee Notice to a person who owes employees money and requiring them to pay any funds owed, or a portion of them, to the ATO instead.

-All of these can be damaging to yourself personally, but also your business.
-You’ll be facing financial penalties and a bit hit to your reputation as a business owner and employer.
+All of these can be damaging to you personally, but also to your business.
+You’ll be facing financial penalties and a big hit to your reputation as a business owner and employer.